National Black Bear Day - June 4

 National Black Bear Day

-National Black Bear Day is celebrated on the first Saturday in June, hiding behind a formidable growl and a potentially dangerous force.
-This event, with an ecological message, is essential in modern times when the natural environment needs protection from man’s destructive power.
+National Black Bear Day is on the first Saturday in June, highlighting the formidable growl and potential danger of these majestic animals.
+This event carries an important ecological message, emphasizing the need to protect the natural environment from human destruction.

 History

 Black bears inhabit almost all continents, including North America.
-The animal is a symbol of strength.
-This is evidenced by folk legends.
-Man hunted bears for a long time, and used its warm skin to protect from the winter cold, insulate the home and create clothes and household wares.
+The animal is a symbol of strength, as evidenced by folk legends.
+Humans hunted bears for a long time, using their warm fur to protect against the winter cold, insulate homes, and create clothing and household items.
 The meat and fat were valued for their nutritional and medicinal properties.
-Extermination of bears began when animals invaded farms in search of food, killed cattle, and destroyed crops.
-However, man was first to invade the bear’s territory: forests were destroyed by human efforts to create suitable conditions for life.
-Black bears are slowly recovering; it is not surprising that the number of individuals is rapidly declining.
+The extermination of bears began when animals invaded farms in search of food, killed cattle, and destroyed crops.
+However, humans were the first to invade the bears’ territory by destroying forests to create suitable living conditions.
+Black bears are slowly recovering, but their numbers are rapidly declining.
 This holiday was established in 2018 by the North Carolina Black Bear Festival.

 Interesting Facts

-This educational event is celebrated on 1st Saturday of the first summer month.
+This educational event is on the first Saturday of the first summer month.

 2. Black bears prefer to avoid people.
-They attack if they feel threatened.
+They attack only if they feel threatened.

 3. When a bear attacks, use bear spray or stand your ground and shout.
 Do not run away or climb a tree.